tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 ## Running the game

 With both the code and data building we now turn to actually running the game.
 For the `server` executable this is relatively straight forward.
-It does no rendering so it only depends on the map collision data.
+Its only data dependency is the map collision data.

-However the Ogre3D graphics engine used by `client` requires a `resources.cfg` file specifying all the assets that should be loaded.
-It also needs to load various plugins with [`dlopen`][dlopen].
-This is facilitated by a wrapper script which enumerates all the resources and sets the plugin folder
+However the Ogre3D graphics engine used by `client` requires all the assets to be listed in a `resources.cfg` file.
+It also needs to dynamically load various plugins with [`dlopen`][dlopen].
+This is facilitated by a wrapper script which enumerates all the resources and sets the plugin folder appropriately:
-appropriately:

 ```python
 write_file(